 Parsley, like basil, is commonly found around Sicily’s kitchen tables too because of its fresh and clean flavor.
 It compliments well any type of fish or seafood dishes and pasta sauces

-Fun facts about Sicily: people from here like their coffee strong and have been known to drink as many as three cups a day – while others might not drink any!
+Sicily Fun Facts: people from here like their coffee strong and have been known to drink as many as three cups a day – while others might not drink any!

 Sicily Facts – Pin it for later